 If you are planning to seek compensation through a personal injury lawsuit, an asbestos trust fund, one of the state or federal benefit programs such as Florida workers’ compensation, the VA disability program, or Social Security Disability, you will be required to prove certain elements of your case, including:

 - The dates and specific locations where you were exposed to asbestos.
 This can be demonstrated by pay stubs or other work records relating to the company you worked for when the exposure occurred.
-If your mesothelioma was the result of secondary exposure caused by a family member working around asbestos fibers and then later bringing those fibers into your living environment on skin and clothing, you should gather documentation to show that family member’s employment.
 In many cases, testimony from another individual who knew you worked near asbestos may be satisfactory.

 - The treatments that you have already experienced as well as additional treatments that you will need in the future.